-There’s also talk of a possible recession being on the horizon, which is making some buyers a bit skittish.
+There’s also talk of a possible recession on the horizon, making some buyers a bit skittish.
 But digging in for too long could risk losing out on an opportunity now.
 Some industry experts believe that prices have either reached the bottom or are very close to it, with the expectation being that this quarter will see stabilization and regrowth.

-It is a Major Buyer’s Market
+It is a Major Buyer’s MarketIt is a Major Buyer’s Market

-While this price is still out of reach for many New Yorkers, there are increasing options for first-time; move-up buyers at far lower prices than the median price suggests, historically low-interest rates are allowing buyers to stretch their dollars further, as seen in the fact that this quarter also saw more people than average purchase with the help of a mortgage.
-The glut of high-end properties that just aren’t selling is also putting 2-bedroom sellers in an awkward position.
-Being too small for affluent buyers and too expensive for move-up buyers, these sellers have to make some tough decisions to attract buyers.
+While this price is still out of reach for many New Yorkers, there are increasing options for first-time; move-up buyers at far lower prices than the median price suggests, historically low-interest rates are allowing buyers to stretch their dollars further, as seen in the fact that this quarter also witnessed more people than average purchase with the help of a mortgage.
+Unfortunately, the glut of high-end properties that just aren’t selling is also putting 2-bedroom sellers in an awkward position.
+Being too small for affluent buyers and too expensive for move-up buyers, these sellers have to make tough decisions to attract buyers.

 To get a better idea of the potential bargains available now for two-bedroom buyers, let’s take a look at some of the juiciest options out there in the NYC buyer’s market.